 |AT-223||Careless Love -2||Atlas 138, Blue Moon BMCD 6049|

 Our basic information comes from Leadbitter and Slaven 1987, although they miss the ensemble vocal on AT-222 and give its title as "Saw the Boogie Woogie Man."
 Atlas 138 and 139 were 78-rpm singles released at the time; the company was an LA-based forerunner to the much better known Specialty label.
-Existing discographies leave out the second saxophonist, who doubles on alto and baritone; King Fleming did not recall his name.
+Existing discographies leave out the second saxophonist, who doubles on alto and baritone; when interviewed by Robert Campbell, King Fleming did not recall his name.
 The only instrumental solo on "Weary Blues" is by the altoist.
 "Sam" has solos by King Fleming and Johnny Alston.

 Blue Moon BMCD 6049, Juke Box R&B 1945-1946, was released in June 2005.
 The other tracks on this CD feature the complete works of Cal Lucas, Sylvester Scott and Ollie Jackson for Art Rupe's first label, Juke Box.